medcomdk/dk-medcom-hospitalnotification/docs/assets/documents/UseCases-ENG.md

 ### Use cases

 The use case descriptions are divided into business-related use cases and technical use cases.
-The technical use cases are general use cases which are activated in the different actions that are de-scribed in the business-related use cases.
+The technical use cases are general use cases which are activated in the different actions that are described in the business-related use cases.
 To each of the business-related use cases, another use case is connected that respectively cancels and corrects the use case in question.

 **A General remark on cancellations/corrections:** The same ID is used in case of cancellation/correction as in the original notification.
 This way, the recipient can easily connect the two messages unequivocally.
 When the patient’s hospital stay has ended and a notification [SLHJ] has been sent, it is no longer necessary to use notifications with corrections and cancellations, unless the correction/cancellation is related to that exact noti-fication [SLHJ].

 In [section is an overview of the patient journeys](#patient-journeys-and-use-cases) and their connection to use cases.
-These are fol-lowed by [business-related use cases](#business-related-use-cases) and [technical use cases](#technical-use-cases).
+These are followed by [business-related use cases](#business-related-use-cases) and [technical use cases](#technical-use-cases).
 All use cases are divided into:
 1. Sender (hospital)
 2. Recipient (relevant recipient, typically the municipality)